 Put Your Safety First.

-Your installers will use a variety of tools and techniques that can make the work area hazardous.
-Please make sure that your children and pets are kept out of the work area on installation day.
+Our installers will use a variety of tools and techniques that can make the work area hazardous.
+Please make sure that your children & pets are kept out of the work area on installation day.

 The Walk-Through is Key.

-We recommend that, prior to the completion of the installation, you walk through the job with the chief installer.
-This will give you the opportunity to ask questions and be clear on any final details.
+We recommend that, prior to the completion of the installation, you walk through the job with the lead installer.
+This will give you the opportunity to ask questions and be clear on the final details before we leave.